lalitnayyar/bawlstatcode/README.md

 import { retriever } from '/utils/retriever'
 import { combineDocuments } from '/utils/combineDocuments'
 import { RunnablePassthrough, RunnableSequence } from "langchain/schema/runnable"
+import { formatConvHistory } from '/utils/formatConvHistory'

 document.addEventListener('submit', (e) => {
     e.preventDefault()
     progressConversation()
 })

+/**
+ * Super Challenge:
+ *
+ * 1. Pass convHistory into the chain as conv_history at
+ *    the point where we invoke it.
+Remember to make use
+ *    of our formatConvHistory function!
+ * 2. Update the standaloneQuestionTemplate to make use
+ *    of convHistory.
+ * 3. Make sure the answerChain has access to convHistory
+ *    and edit answerTemplate to make use of it.
+ * 4. Test by giving the chatbot some information and
+ *    checking in the next question to see if it remembers it.
+ *
+ * */

 const openAIApiKey = process.env.OPENAI_API_KEY
 const llm = new ChatOpenAI({ openAIApiKey })

-const standaloneQuestionTemplate = 'Given a question, convert it to a standalone question. question: {question} standalone question:' const standaloneQuestionPrompt = PromptTemplate.fromTemplate(standaloneQuestionTemplate)
+const standaloneQuestionTemplate = `Given some conversation history (if any) and a question, convert the question to a standalone question. conversation history: {conv_history}
+question: {question}
+standalone question:`
+const standaloneQuestionPrompt = PromptTemplate.fromTemplate(standaloneQuestionTemplate)

-const answerTemplate = `You are a helpful and enthusiastic support bot who can answer a given question about Scrimba based on the context provided.
+const answerTemplate = `You are a helpful and enthusiastic support bot who can answer a given question about Scrimba based on the context provided and the conversation history.
 Try to find the answer in the context.
+If the answer is not given in the context, find the answer in the conversation history if possible.
 If you really don't know the answer, say "I'm sorry, I don't know the answer to that."
 And direct the questioner to email help@scrimba.com.
 Don't try to make up an answer.
 Always speak as if you were chatting to a friend.
 context: {context}
+conversation history: {conv_history}
 question: {question}
 answer: `
 const answerPrompt = PromptTemplate.fromTemplate(answerTemplate)